ahlemm/airbetter-test/README.md

 ## Instructions

+**IMPORTANT**
+1- clone the project
+2- create your own branch with the following name `evel/YOUR-NAME` 3- commit your work (free to choose the number of commits) 4- push the branch

+if you face issues please send the code compressed in .rar or .zip format

+**Requested work**
 This app displays a student list.
 Every student has 2 buttons: Details and Remove.
 Your job is to display a student's details when clicking on the "_Details_" button.
 The details are displayed in this format :